 1. Start with fresh cold water.
 Bring to a boil in your kettle of stove top.

 4. When the water has drained, add enough water to fill the filter in a circular motion to ensure that all the grounds are fully saturated.
+We use 50 grams of water for 12 oz. and 65 grams for a 16 oz.

 5. Once your mug is full, remove the filter holder and let it finish draining in the sink.